markwylde/code-style/pages/05-routing.md

 ## Adding a New Route

-1. Create the controller file in the correct folder structure.
+1. Create the controller file in the correct folder structure (e.g., `controllers/users/[userId]/get.ts`).
-2. Define or reuse a `URLPattern` for the path.
+2. Export a `schema` object with Zod validation for `params` and `body`.
-3. Register the controller in the route table with the correct HTTP method.
+3. Export a `handler` function that receives validated data.
-4. Add end-to-end tests that hit the route via HTTP.
+4. Add the route to the routes array in `createServer.ts` with a string pattern.
-5. Ensure OpenAPI registration lives inside the controller.
+5. Add end-to-end tests that hit the route via HTTP.

 Following this checklist keeps routing predictable, controllers thin, and models isolated—exactly what the spec demands.